 signs of infection, including fever and chills

 chest discomfort or pain.
-Chest pain may be experienced radiating to your neck, shoulders or back
+Chest pain may be experienced radiating to your neck, shoulders

 dry, non-productive cough

 swelling of the face, lips, tongue or other parts of the body

 mouth ulcers, sore throat, fever or chills - signs of infection

 pain or difficulty urinating, lower back or side pain - signs of a possible kidney

 yellowing of the skin or eyes, light coloured bowel motions, dark coloured urine,

 generally feeling unwell - signs of possible liver disease

 blood in urine or bowel motions, black tarry bowel motions, black vomit, pin-point

 red spots on the skin - signs of internal bleeding or other bleeding disorders